gvwilson/thirdbit/src/fiction/madica/index.md

 "Hey!" he shouted.
 "Does anybody need a lift?"

-"Warning," the recorded voice said.
+"Warning," the mechanical voice said.
 "Unauthorized flying vehicle detected in control level.
 Apprehend and—"